 Intermittent fasting and immunity can’t be considered separately, as fasting is known to start a process called autophagy in the body.

 Autophagy is a body cleanse system that brings longevity and protects you from many serious diseases.
 After being depleted of nutrition for a while, the body starts to clean itself up by eating the old, damaged, and infected cells.
 The body then has room for young, healthy cells.
 This is the best detox mechanism you can imagine!

-How long should you fast to boost your immunity?
+How long should you fast to boost autophagy?

 Autophagy starts around the 14th hour of the fasting window, and it gets broader and more effective as your fasting period extends.
 The autophagy mechanism accelerates between the 24th and 48th hours of fasting.

-But eating nothing and drinking no caloric beverages for 1-2 days is no easy ask.
+But eating nothing and drinking only zero-calorie beverages for 1-2 days is no easy ask.
 So this should only be attempted by advanced, experienced intermittent fasters, who don’t have any medical issues that could create potential health problems.

-If you can extend your fasting for up to 72 hours (3 days!), you will enter deep ketosis, which is the final stage of fasting.
-When you’re in the deep ketosis stage:
+If you can extend your fasting for up to 72 hours (3 days!), you will enter a stage called “the deep ketosis”, which is the final stage of fasting.
+When you’re in deep ketosis:

 - The body gets better at clearing out toxins and stress hormones.